Skip to main content

 FAQs

-What is recovery like after a brow lift?
+What is recovery like after a brow lift surgery?

 The recovery period after a brow lift varies depending on the technique used, but generally involves some common experiences.
 Initially, patients may experience mild discomfort, swelling, and bruising around the eyes and forehead, which typically subsides within the first week.
 Pain medication prescribed will help manage any discomfort.
 Incisions are within the hair of the scalp and the sutures are usually dissolving.
 It is common for patients to take about 1 to 2 weeks off work and avoid strenuous activities during this time to allow for proper healing.
 Swelling and bruising gradually diminish over this time.
 Most individuals can resume normal activities, including exercise, within 3 to 4 weeks post-surgery.
 Dr Sophie Ricketts will provide specific postoperative instructions tailored to your individual recovery.